Linearizing Algebraic Matroids: Introduction

 \section{Introduction}

 Recent applications of algebraic geometry to areas including algebraic statistics \cites{GS,HS}, chemical reaction networks \cites{FS,GHRS}, rigidity theory \cite{GGJ}, and coding theory \cite{BD}, have spurred interest in a reformulation of the definition of an algebraic matroid in terms of polynomials.
 In this definition, the dependent sets of coordinates are those which are the support of some polynomial in a prime ideal $P \subseteq k[x_1,\ldots, x_n]$ for some field $k$.
 However, algebraic matroids are difficult to work with computationally, since testing for independence requires elimination theory.
 It is more convenient to work with an isomorphic {\em linear} matroid, in which testing independence can be done with linear algebra.
 A widely-cited result of Ingleton \cite{I71} says that passing to a linear matroid is possible if $k$ has characteristic zero and one is willing to work in an extension of $k$.
-However, a folklore extension of Ingleton's result says that, when $k$ is closed, there exists a $k$-linear representation.
+However, a folklore extension of Ingleton's result says that, when $k$ is algebraically closed, there exists a $k$-linear representation.

 We present both versions of Ingleton's result, using elementary algebraic geometry and linear algebra.
-Our proof shows that Ingleton's extension of $k$ may be taken to be the field of fractions of $k[x_1, \ldots, x_n]/P$.
-That one can pass from this field to $k$, when $k$ is closed, is a principle well-known to algebraic geometers, although it is usually presented in scheme-theoretic language, and it is often an exercise.
+The proof shows that Ingleton's extension of $k$ may be taken to be the field of fractions of $k[x_1, \ldots, x_n]/P$, denoted $\operatorname{Frac}(k[x_1, \ldots, x_n]/P)$.
+It is well known to algebraic geometers that, when $k$ is algebraically closed, one can pass from $\operatorname{Frac}(k[x_1, \ldots, x_n]/P)$ to $k$ itself, but this fact is usually presented in scheme-theoretical language.
+We give a more accessible exposition.
 We also discuss why the hypotheses that $k$ has characteristic zero and is algebraically closed cannot always be dropped, as well as a common situation where the latter hypothesis can be relaxed.